EjbejaranosAI/AI4VJ/Labs/1_Pathfinding_and_navigation_labs/11_Patrolling and Wander/examples/README.md

   root(("Steering Behaviors"))
     Basic_Behaviors
-      Seek["Seek: Moves the agent toward a target"] relationships["Relationships: Used in Pursue and Hide behaviors"] Flee["Flee: Moves the agent away from a target"] relationships["Relationships: Used in Evade and Hide behaviors"] Wander["Wander: Allows random movement for more lifelike behavior"] Pursue["Pursue: Predicts the target's future position and moves toward it"] relationships["Relationships: Built on Seek"]
+      Seek["Seek: Moves the agent toward a target"] relationships["Used in Pursue and Hide behaviors"]
+      Flee["Flee: Moves the agent away from a target"] relationships["Used in Evade and Hide behaviors"]
+      Wander["Wander: Allows random movement for more lifelike behavior"] Pursue["Pursue: Predicts the target's future position and moves toward it"] relationships["Built on Seek"]
-      Evade["Evade: Predicts the future position of a threat and moves away"] relationships["Relationships: Built on Flee"]
+      Evade["Evade: Predicts the future position of a threat and moves away"] relationships["Built on Flee"]
       Hide["Hide: Finds cover to avoid detection"]
-        relationships["Relationships: Uses Seek to move to hiding spots, combined with Flee or Evade"]
+        relationships["Uses Seek to move to hiding spots, combined with Flee or Evade"]

-    Combining_Steering_Behaviors
+    Combining_Behaviors
       Blending["Blending: Combines multiple behaviors for smooth movement"] example["Example: Blending Seek and Flee"]
       Arbitration["Arbitration: Chooses the most appropriate behavior based on conditions"]